This advisory announces vulnerabilities in the following Jenkins deliverables:

 ECS Publisher Plugin stored the API token unencrypted in jobs'

-config.xml files and its global configuration file on the Jenkins master.
+config.xml files and its global configuration file on the Jenkins controller.

-This token could be viewed by users with Extended Read permission, or access to the master file system.
+This token could be viewed by users with Extended Read permission, or access to the Jenkins controller file system.

 Additionally, the API token was not masked from view using a password form field.